 “Jesus, how many red lanyards have you promoted?”
 Gloria asked in Spanish then shared in English.

-“Si, señora.”
-Brad answered then looked to Jesus.
-He had a big smile on his face as his friends worked to learn his language.
+“Si, señora,” Brad answered then looked at Jesus.
+He had a big smile on his face as he and his friends worked to learn his language.

 “BANG!”
 A shot was fired in the square.

-“Poncho looked to Maria, “Stay, protect the girls and Junior.
+“Poncho looked to Maria, “Stay here, protect the girls and Junior.
 We will be back.
 Promise.”